Telstra Corporation Limited – Annual report – 30 June 2020

 Table A details our segment results and a reconciliation of EBITDA contribution to the Telstra Group’s EBITDA, EBIT and profit before income tax expense.
 It also presents disaggregated revenue based on the nature and the timing of transfer of goods and services.

 We recognise revenue from contracts with customers when the control of goods or services has been transferred to the customer.
 Revenue from sale of services is recognised over time, whereas revenue from sale of goods is recognised at a point in time.
-Other revenue from contracts with customers includes licensing revenue (recognised either at a point in time or over time) and agency revenue (recognised over time).
+Other revenue from contracts with customers includes licensing revenue (recognised either at a point in time or over time).
 Refer to note 2.2.1 for further details about our contracts with customers.

 The effects of the following inter-segment transactions have not been excluded from segment EBITDA contribution:

-• revenue from external customers in the TE segment includes $254 million (2018: $214 million) of inter-segment revenue treated as external expenses in the TC&SB and Telstra InfraCo segments, which is eliminated in the ‘All Other’ category
+- revenue from external customers in the TE segment includes $292 million (2019: $254 million) of inter-segment revenue treated as external expenses in the TC&SB and Telstra InfraCo segments, which is eliminated in the ‘All Other’ category

 Table B presents disaggregation of our segment revenue by major products and geographical markets.

 Other products and services relate to nbn co accessing our infrastructure and miscellaneous revenue.
-It also includes revenue from Telstra Health and Telstra Software business units.
+It also includes revenue from Telstra Health.